kdurant/verilog-testbench/README.md

     intput      a ,
                 b ;
 ```
-    But support declaration like below:
+* But support declaration like below:
 ```verilog
     intput      a ,  b ;
 ```
-* This plugin don't check your syntax whether is correct.
+* This plugin don't check your syntax whether is corrected.
 You should
 invoke compiler to do it before use this plugin.

 # Usage